nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**
 * 1a.
 User leaves the sort field empty.
     - 1a1.
-Cher detects error in user input and shows correct input format.
+Cher detects error in user input and shows correct input format. <br>
+      Use case ends.
 * 2a.
 User enters invalid field.
     - 2a1.
 Cher detects error in user input and shows correct input format. <br>
       Use case ends.